KasparEtter/ef1p/internet/index.md

 Routers and the physical links between them can fail at any time, for example because a network cable is demolished by nearby construction work.
-On the other side, new nodes and connections are added to communication networks all the time.
+On the other hand, new nodes and connections are added to communication networks all the time.
 Therefore, the routing tables of routers need to be updated continuously.
 Instead of updating them manually, routers communicate changes with each other using a [routing protocol](https://en.wikipedia.org/wiki/Routing_protocol).